turbot/steampipe-plugin-docker/README.md

 steampipe plugin install docker
 ```

-Configure your [config file](https://hub.steampipe.io/plugins/turbot/docker#configuration) to include directories with Docker files.
+Configure your [config file](https://hub.steampipe.io/plugins/turbot/docker#configuration) to include directories with Dockerfiles.
 If no directory is specified, the current working directory will be used.

 Run steampipe: